gayatrik26/50-SQL-interview-qs/readme.md

 # SQL Interview Questions Repository

-This repository contains a collection of 50 SQL interview questions with corresponding queries, designed to help you prepare for SQL-related interviews.
+This repository contains 50 SQL interview questions with corresponding queries, designed to help you prepare for SQL-related interviews.
 The questions cover a wide range of SQL concepts, from basic to advanced, including query writing, data manipulation, and various SQL functions.

 ## Questions